-Cancer incidence and mortality rates for Aboriginal people in NSW are higher than those for the rest of the community.
-The Aboriginal Cancer Partnership Program aimed to enhance cancer care and cancer outcomes of Aboriginal people in NSW by building capacity, confidence and knowledge across the cancer care continuum.
+Cancer incidence and mortality rates for Aboriginal peoples in NSW are higher than those for the rest of the community.
+The purpose of the Aboriginal Cancer Partnership Project was to enhance cancer care and cancer outcomes for Aboriginal peoples in NSW.
+The program achieved this by:

 An evaluation of the partnership found that the program was successful in:

 - Actively engaging more than 1200 people in partnership activities.
 The majority of participants were Aboriginal or working with Aboriginal people.

 - Enhancing the knowledge and confidence of Aboriginal health workers and cancer service health professionals to improve access to services and support for people from Aboriginal communities.